ghostmonitor/archive-gm-jobs/front-end-developer.md

 * 1 year front-end development experience
 * Able to build pixel perfect HTML5/CSS3 layouts from PSD
-* Familiar with at least one of the following technologies
+* Familiar with at least one of the following technologies:
 * * SASS / SCSS
 * * Bootstrap
 * * jQuery